 Meanwhile, investment resources for water sector development mainly come from the State budget, lacking policy mechanisms to attract the participation of the private sector; the value of water resources has not been fully calculated and accounted for.

-Synchronization and unity in water resources management
+Synchronization and unification in water resources management

-To overcome the above situation, and at the same time participate in proposing and recommending policies and guidelines for water resources management in the coming time in the summary report of 10 years of implementing Resolution 24-NQ/TW, Mr. Nguyen Minh Khuyen said that Vietnam needs to move towards national water resources management on the basis of digital technology and integrate regulations on water management in the Law on Water Resources to comprehensively manage, control and regulate water issues, while ensuring national water resources security on the basis of unified management of water resources, especially creating a synchronous legal corridor on water resources, promoting sustainable socio-economic development.
+To overcome the above situation, and at the same time participate in proposing and recommending policies and guidelines for water resources management in the coming time in the summary report of 10 years of implementing Resolution 24-NQ/TW, Mr. Nguyen Minh Khuyen said that Vietnam needs to move towards national water resources management on the digital technology platform and integrate regulations on water management in the Law on Water Resources to comprehensively manage, control and regulate water issues, while ensuring national water resources security on the basis of unified management of water resources, especially creating a synchronous legal corridor on water resources, promoting sustainable socio-economic development.

 Perspectives on water resources management to 2030